GrapesJS/grapesjs/docs/modules/Traits.md

 });
 ```

-From the example above we simple created our custom inputs (by giving also the possibility to use `option` trait property) and defined some input switch behaviour on the type change.
+From the example above we simply created our custom inputs (by giving also the possibility to use `option` trait property) and defined some input switch behavior on the type change.
 Now the result would be something like this

 <img :src="$withBase('/docs-init-link-trait.jpg')">

 ### Update layout

 Before going forward and making our trait work let's talk about the layout structure of a trait.
-You might have noticed that the trait is composed by the label and input columns, for this reason GrapesJS allows you to customize both of them.
+You might have noticed that the trait is composed by the label and input columns, for this reason, GrapesJS allows you to customize both of them.

 For the label customization you might use `createLabel`